Affiliate links on Android Authority may earn us a commission. Learn more.

 How to sync your iPhone and iPad

-If you have both an iPhone and an iPad, keeping them synced with one another makes sense.
+If you have both an iPhone and an iPad, keeping them synced makes sense.
 If you buy music or an app on one of them, you would most likely also want it on the other.
-It is extremely easy to sync an iPhone and iPad, thanks to iCloud, as well as a slightly overlooked feature called App Downloads.
+It is extremely easy to sync an iPhone and iPad, thanks to iCloud, and a slightly overlooked feature called App Downloads.
 We’ll take a look at both.

 To sync between an iPhone and an iPad, sign into both devices with the same Apple ID.
 Ensure the account has enough storage space for both devices, then enable iCloud backup on each.
 You can also sync your app downloads between the iPhone and iPad by going to Settings > App Store and enabling App Downloads.